microsoft/Windows-iotcore-samples/Samples/EdgeModules/GPIOFruit/CS/README.md

 1. Load the solution
 2. Right click on the cs project and select publish.
-    __*note:*__ Visual Studio won't allow you to select win-arm from the publish configuration dialog.
-But, if you edit the properties\FolderProfile.pubxml file directly with VS or another editor and set RuntimeIdentifier to win-arm the publish button will do the right thing after that.

 ### Build module container for the app

 #### Container build for amd64

-Unfortunately, this can't be done from a developer desktop since the iot core container cannot run on desktop.
+Unfortunately, this can't be done from a developer desktop since the IoT Core container cannot run on desktop.
 Instead it must be done on real hardware.
 After you have published your app do the following steps:

 * Obtain an x64 machine with IoT Core installed.
 * ssh into a command prompt on the machine.